pioesmeria/data_task/README.md

 ### Running Mage.AI

-On your terminal, under the first data-task folder, run the code below:
+On your terminal, under the root project folder where docker-container is located, run the code below:

 ```
 docker compose up